lucasjotap/Spark/README.md

 `How did Spark come to be?`

-Apache Spark began at UC Berkeley in 2009 as the Spark research project, which wasfirst published the following year in a paper entitled “Spark: Cluster Computing with Working Sets” by Matei Zaharia, Mosharaf Chowdhury, Michael Franklin, Scott Shenker, and Ion Stoica of the UC Berkeley AMPlab.
+Apache Spark began at UC Berkeley in 2009 as the Spark research project, which was first published the following year in a paper entitled “Spark: Cluster Computing with Working Sets” by Matei Zaharia, Mosharaf Chowdhury, Michael Franklin, Scott Shenker, and Ion Stoica of the UC Berkeley AMPlab.
 At the time, Hadoop MapReduce was the dominant parallel programming engine for clusters, being the first open source system to tackle data-parallel processing on clusters of thousands of nodes.The AMPlab had worked with multiple early MapReduce users to understand the benefits and drawbacks of this new programming model, and was therefore able to synthesize a list of problems across several use cases and begin designing more general computing platforms.

 `What is Spark?`